artsa/react-sample/README.md

 Navigate to `http://localhost:3000/` and click on button.
 You will get the response from the backend

-If you would like to run the backend Express server and the react server at the same time use the following command:
+If you would like to run the backend Express server and the react server at the same time use the following command in server side terminal:

 ```bash
 # Run the client & server with concurrently